 The office of the PRO serves as the MMCC’s advocate and primary point of contact with the public and outside parties.
 The PRO serves as the executive editor of all MMCC publications and multimedia productions.
 The office of the PRO also serves as the primary point of contact for celebrities and VIPs.

-The office of the CAO administers all regional, clan, and squad elections as well as maintains reporting from MMCC units at monthly intervals.
+The office of the CAO administers all regional, and clan elections as well as maintains reporting from MMCC units at monthly intervals.
 The CAO is also responsible for conducting the annual “Strength Reporting” from all Clans and Squads.

 The office of the Brigadier is responsible for overseeing the MMCC Brigades, creation of new Brigades, and the election of Brigade Marshals.